Governing Law and Regulations

 For more information on the aforementioned EPCRA reporting requirements, see the national section COMMUNITY RIGHT TO KNOW.

 • Administration and enforcement.
-The SERC and the EPA administer and enforce the community right-to-know chemical reporting requirements in the state.
+The State Emergency Response Commission (SERC) and the U.S. Environmental Protection Agency (EPA) administer and enforce the community right-to-know chemical reporting requirements in the state.

-Facilities are encouraged to contact their LEPC and local fire department to discuss emergency plans and needs.
+Facilities are encouraged to contact their Local Emergency Planning Committee (LEPC) and local fire department to discuss emergency plans and needs.

 TIER II CHEMICAL INVENTORY REPORTING

 Tier II reports are due March 1.
-Facilities in West Virginia are required to generate Tier II reports using EPA's Tier2 Submit software and submit the report electronically via ...
+Facilities in West Virginia are required to submit Tier II reports to the SERC using the ...